ydsundman/FixItNowOrDeleteIt/README.md

 ## Fix it now or delete it!

 Welcome to The Definitive Bug Management System!

-You'll find all the resources you need to start managing your bugs effectively.
+Do you have a mountain of bugs?
+Are you tired of sitting in endless meetings to go through them, only to have to do it all over again at the next meeting?
+Would you prefer to focus on creating the best product possible instead?
+Well, using this system you can stop managing bugs and start focusing on quality.

+### The system
+Are you ready to prioritize and fix the bug?
+If so, then fix it now.
+If not, then delete it.

-Just remember, when it comes to bugs, you have two options: Fix it now or delete it!
+It's that simple.
+When it comes to bugs, you have two options: Fix it now or delete it.

+We hope the resources below will help you enjoy your journey to zero bugs.

 ### Info graphic